tum-vision/online_photometric_calibration/README.md

 ## License

-This project was orginally developed at the [TUM computer vision group](https://vision.in.tum.de) in 2017 by Paul Bergmann.
+This project was originally developed at the [TUM computer vision group](https://vision.in.tum.de) in 2017 by Paul Bergmann.

 It is currently maintained by Paul Bermann,